numtide/systemd-vaultd/README.md

 systemd-vaultd is a proxy between systemd and [vault agent](https://vaultproject.io).
-It provides a unix socket that can be used in systemd services in the `LoadCredential` option and than waits for vault agent to write these secrets at `/run/systemd-vaultd/<service_name>-<secret_name>`.
+It provides a unix socket that can be used in systemd services in the `LoadCredential` option and then waits for vault agent to write these secrets at `/run/systemd-vaultd/<service_name>-<secret_name>`.

 ## Systemd's `LoadCredential` option